Approval and terms

 The academic year at HSE is divided into four parts called 'modules'.
 Each module is followed by an examination period which usually lasts for one or two weeks.

 Initially, it is essential to get information about a teaching schedule, the exact number of teaching hours and the length of courses in order to avoid any confusion or misunderstanding.
-All of this information can be obtained from your coordinator or the contact person at the faculty who will give you detailed information about your schedule.
+This information can be obtained from your coordinator or the contact person on the faculty who will give you detailed information about your schedule.

 9:00 – 10:20

 13:40 – 15:00

 18:10 – 19:30

 10:30 – 11:50